Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

 # MyBox: Set of Easy Tools
 This is desktop application based on JavaFx to provide simple and easy functions.
 It's free and open sources.

+## Notice
+Without enough testings, MyBox has low reliability and bad stability.
+When use MyBox, following may happen:
+* Files/Data are damaged.
+* Output wrong results.
+* Functions fail.
+* Unexpected behaviours.

 ## Latest Versions
 Contents of this document may be expired, but its links refer to the latest versions.